Founded by Patients for Patients

 The American Association of Kidney Patients (AAKP) has a rich history in patient advocacy and kidney disease education.
-AAKP started in 1969 with six dialysis patients at King County Hospital in Brooklyn, New York.
+AAKP started in 1969 with six dialysis patients at Kings County Hospital in Brooklyn, New York.
 They wanted to form an organization that would elevate the kidney patient voice in national health care arena, provide patients with educational resources to improve their lives and give kidney patients and their family members a sense of community.
 They met twice a week in the hospital ward and while hooked up to primitive dialysis machines for 12 to 18 hours at a time they brainstormed, researched and eventually formed AAKP.

 After winning the initial and critical battle for the Medicare ESRD Program, AAKP turned its attention to other important issues -- the need to establish a secure national organization to preserve the visibility and influence of patients with Congress and to develop national, educational and supportive programs.